 Four private female investors and one Dachshund.

-We've consigned our careers as fund managers to the trashcan, as we no longer have confidence that we can grow our clients' money anywhere near approaching the sparkling results that we achieved for them in the past.
+We've consigned our careers as fund managers to the shredder, as we no longer have any confidence that we can grow our clients' money anywhere near approaching the sparkling results that we achieved for them in the past.

-Now Heidi and Desiree's interests are in the fields of global water distribution, agriculture, and timberland, while Clarissa and Helga manage strategies of certain hard assets, predominantly the PGM metals group.
+Now Heidi and Desiree's investing interests involve global water distribution, agriculture, and timberland, while Clarissa and Helga manage strategies of certain commodities and hard assets.

-Oh.
-And while our names (Heidi, Helga, Clarissa and Desiree) may not be our real names, Schnitzel the Dachshund's name really is "Schnitzel the Dachshund."
+Oh, we almost forgot...
+While our names (Heidi, Helga, Clarissa and Desiree) may or may not be our real names, Schnitzel the Dachshund's name really is "Schnitzel the Dachshund."

-I am a PhD candidate at the University of Cambridge.
-My research concentrates on a subfield of deep learning.
+I am a PhD candidate in deep learning.
 I mostly write on technology and have recently started a "under the hood" series on artificial intelligence and technology.
 If you want me to cover any specific piece of software, technology or company as part of the series, shoot me a message or comment.